Nercury/mars-wrong-results/README.md

 the issue was observed even if there was no transaction attached to command (but it was more rare).

-However, I failed to observe this issue using this project, maybe because the SQL does not query any table, and therefore is way faster.
+However, I failed to reproduce this issue with a simple `select @Id as Id` without a transaction.
+Therefore the code in this project executes the queries under a transaction.